 If you haven't had a hysterectomy and are using systemic estrogen therapy, you'll also need a progestin.
 Your doctor can help you find the delivery method that offers the most benefits and convenience with the least risks and cost.

 - AskMayoExpert.
-Menopausal hormone therapy: What are the risks and benefits of menopausal hormone therapy?
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Menopausal hormone therapy: What factors influence the risk to benefit ratio associated with menopausal hormone therapy?
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.
 Accessed Feb.
-23, 2012.
+24, 2015.